oracle/node-oracledb/INSTALL.md

 virtual machine, see [The Easiest Way to Install Oracle Database on Apple Mac OS X][21].

-If source code is being compiled, install Xcode from the Mac App store.

 #### 3.5.2 Install Node.js

 Download the [Node.js package][11] for macOS 64-bit and install it.